At the option of the applicant, DADS reviews plans for new

 (i) substantial changes made during construction that

-were not submitted to DADS for review and which may require revised "as-built"
+were not submitted to DADS for review and which may require revised

 (ii) construction that does not meet minimum Life Safety